I'm So Tired: Composition

 Lennon wrote the song at a Transcendental Meditation camp when he could not sleep; the Beatles had gone on a retreat to study with the Maharishi Mahesh Yogi in Rishikesh, India.
 After three weeks of constant meditation and lectures, Lennon missed Ono, with whom he had yet to start a relationship, and was plagued by insomnia, which inspired the song.
 One of dozens of songs the Beatles wrote in India, "I'm So Tired" detailed Lennon's fragile state of mind.
 It was also an open letter to Ono, whose postcards to Lennon in India were a lifeline.
 "I got so excited about her letters," he said.
 "I started thinking of her as a woman, and not just an intellectual woman."
 Lennon later said of it: "One of my favourite tracks.
 I just like the sound of it, and I sing it well".

 The theme of insomnia complements Lennon's earlier song "I'm Only Sleeping" on the Revolver album.

-During the second verse, Lennon calls Sir Walter Raleigh "a stupid git" for introducing tobacco to England.
+During the second verse, Lennon calls Sir Walter Raleigh "a stupid get" for introducing tobacco to England.

 The song is in the key of A major.